 Michael Ford is a designer, born and raised in the city of Detroit.
 Ford received his Masters of Architecture degree from the University of Detroit Mercy (UDM), where he completed his graduate thesis titled “Hip Hop Inspired Architecture and Design.”
-He has worked as a designer at Hamilton Anderson Associates located in Detroit, Mich. and as an adjunct professor at his alma matter.
-Ford has also worked as a designer at Flad Architects located in Madison, Wisc.
+He has worked as a designer at Hamilton Anderson Associates, and as an adjunct professor at his alma matter.
 Ford has spent the past decade working to blur the lines between professional practice and academia.
-He is dedicated to stimulating cross disciplinary discourse between practitioners and residents on the sociological and cultural implications of architecture and urban planning on its inhabitants.
-Ford’s Hip Hop Architecture research has been published in a variety of places including FastCo Design, Blavity, The Fader, CityLab and Vibe Magazine.
-Along with these publications Ford has been a guest lecturer at several universities including the University of Illinois Urbana - Champaign, University of Detroit Mercy, UPenn and Carnegie Mellon University.
+His work stimulates cross disciplinary discourse between practitioners and residents on the sociological and cultural implications of architecture and urban planning on its inhabitants.
+Ford’s research has been published in FastCo Design, Blavity, The Fader, CityLab and Vibe Magazine, and has guest lecturered at the University of Illinois Urbana - Champaign, University of Detroit Mercy, UPenn and Carnegie Mellon University.

 Emile Lauzzana, AIA, LEED AP

 Director of Community in Michigan, U.S. Green Building Council